V-MalM/web-scraping/README.md

-# Web Scraping Project - Mission to Mars
+# Web Scraping - Mission to Mars

 ![mission_to_mars](Images/mission_to_mars.png)

-To build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines the process.
+This web application scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+Following outlines the process.

 ## Step 1 - Scraping

-Completed scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+Used Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

 * Created a Jupyter Notebook file called `mission_to_mars.ipynb` and built code to complete all scraping and analysis tasks.
 The following outlines what data was scraped.